schibsted/spid-tech-docs/resources/endpoints/user-userid-varnishid-get.md

 :introduction

-Retrieve the Varnish SP_ID to put in a cookie.
+Retrieve the Varnish `SP_ID` cookie.
+The cookie is primarily used by the JavaScript SDK and the [Varnish paywall integration](/varnish-integration/).